thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 });
 {% endhighlight %}

-p.
 Javascript templating allows us to seperate the design from the application logic placing all our html in the templates folder.

-h3.
-Modularizing a Collection, Model and View
+## Modularizing a Collection, Model and View

-p.
 Now we put it altogether by chaining up a Model, Collection and View which is a typical scenairo when building a Backbone.js application.

 First off we will define our model